-Component Description (1) Caps lock light On: Caps lock is on, which switches the keys to all capital letters.
-(2) 4 © Mute light Amber: Computer sound is off.Off: Computer sound is on.
+Component Description (1) ψ Power light On: The computer is on.
+Blinking: The computer is in the Sleep state, a power-saving state.
+The computer shuts off power to the display and other unneeded components.
+Off: The computer is off or in Hibernation.
+Hibernation is a power-saving state that uses the least amount of power.
+(2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(3) 4 ⊚ Mute light Amber: Computer sound is off.Off: Computer sound is on.

-Buttons and speakers
+Button and speakers

 Component Description (1) ψ Power button When the computer is off, press the button to turn on the computer.
 When the computer is on, press the button briefly to initiate Sleep.
 When the computer is in the Sleep state, press the button briefly to exit Sleep.
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
 CAUTION: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
 To learn more about your power settings, see your power options.
 Type power in the taskbar search box, and then select Power and sleep settings. - or - Right-click the Start button, and then select Power Options .
-(2) Speaker Produces sound.
+(2) Speakers Produce sound.